Can I be Arrested for Failing an FST?

 The Right to Refuse an FST

-What Happens in Roadside Sobriety Test?
+What Happens in Field Sobriety Tests?

 - The driver will be asked to perform a battery of field sobriety tests.
 One test alone cannot accurately indicate sobriety or intoxication.
 Based on decades of studies, the National Highway Traffic Safety Administration has determined three standardized field sobriety tests administered sequentially, yield the most accurate results — when officers are properly trained.
 These are the Horizontal Gaze Nystagmus (HGN), Walk-and-Turn (WAT), and One-Leg Stand (OLS).
 (Scroll down for video demonstrations.)
 The cumulative test results are more accurate than each individual test.
-But the NHTSA has not been able to produce completely accurate results.

 If you’re arrested for your performance during a field sobriety test, your DUI lawyer at Strom Law Firm can review strategies to challenge the validity of FSTs.
 For more see, Challenging DUI Testing.